GitLeeRepo/NodejsNotes/ExpressJsNotes.md

 ```
 This enables parsing of JSON and urlencoded content

-## Middleware for setting static folder
+## Middleware for Setting Static Folder

 * Example